-If you are struggling with a cocaine addiction or you know someone who needs help, there are options for recovery and achieving sobriety from drug dependence.
+If you are struggling with a cocaine addiction or you know someone who needs help, there are options for cocaine addiction recovery and achieving sobriety from drug dependence.

 A private rehab or residential rehab offers an inpatient service where you will remain at the centre for the duration of the treatment without access to family, friends, and the outside world.

 In a welcoming environment, you are provided round the clock access to support staff, medical doctors and therapists specialised in addiction.
-The private rehab programme includes a medically assisted detox and support to overcome the grip of a cocaine addiction.
+The private rehab programme includes a medically supervised cocaine detox and support to overcome the grip of a cocaine addiction.

-Outpatient services are an affordable alternative; however, you will be required to visit the centre to attend scheduled meetings and therapy.
-Examples of outpatient services include Narcotics Anonymous (NA) and Cocaine Anonymous (CA).
-Both NA and CA provide addiction counselling and support groups for those who wish to overcome a drug dependence.
+Outpatient services are an affordable alternative; however, you will be required to visit a centre to attend scheduled meetings and therapy.

-There are different types of outpatient therapies including private therapy and services provided on the NHS, which do not require visits to a treatment centre as such.
+There are different types of outpatient therapies including private therapy and free addiction services provided by the NHS and UK based charities.